Kipng3n0/OUK-Hackathon/README.md

 - **Plan a learning path** (ordered skills) using prerequisites in the OSP graph.
 - **Update market demand** scores for skills from job‑style text snippets.
 - **Match mentors to learners** based on overlapping skills and availability.
-- **Expose walkers** as HTTP endpoints (via `jac serve`) and provide a small Streamlit dashboard as the client UI.
+- **Expose walkers** as HTTP endpoints (via `jac serve`) and provide a small static web frontend (HTML/CSS/JS) served via a simple static server as the client UI.

-This repository is structured to satisfy the core hackathon requirements end‑to‑end: Jac + OSP, byLLM, multi‑agent design, and a client (Streamlit) calling walkers over HTTP.
+This repository is structured to satisfy the core hackathon requirements end‑to‑end: Jac + OSP, byLLM, multi‑agent design, and a static web client (HTML/CSS/JS) calling backend services over HTTP.

 ## Repository Structure